 Command Description Audit Assesses the crawled site for vulnerabilities.
 Use the command after completing a crawl or exiting Step Mode.
 Rescan Launches the Scan Wizard prepopulated with settings last used for the selected scan.
-The Rescan drop-down menu allows you to: Scan Again (see "Rescanning a Site" on page 225) Petest Vulnerabilities (see "Restarting Vulnerabilities" on page 221) Retest Vulnerabilities (see "Retesting Vulnerabilities" on page 221) Reves Incremental (see "Incremental Scanning" on page 337) Reuse Incremental (see "Incremental Scanning" on page 227) Reuse Incremental (see "Incremental Scanning" on page 227) Reuse Remediation (see "Reusing Scans" on page 226) Compare Compares the vulnerabilities revealed by two different scans of the same target.
-See "Comparing Scans" on page 193.
+The Rescan drop-down menu allows you to: Scan Again (see "Rescanning a Site" on page 224) Retest Vulnerabilities (see "Retesting Vulnerabilities" on page 220) Reuse Incremental (see "Incremental Scanning" on page 226) Reuse Remediation (see "Reusing Scans" on page 225) Compare Compares the vulnerabilities revealed by two different scans of the same target.
+See "Comparing Scans" on page 191.